eclypse-tms/CountryKit/README.md

 /// provide custom bar button that appears on the left (leading) side of the
 /// navigation bar instead of chevron.backward styled back bar button.
 /// if you provide a custom button, you are responsible for dismissing the picker view yourself.
-/// if this button is provided, navBarButtonOption is ignored public var leftBarButton: UIBarButtonItem?
+/// if this button is provided, buttonDisplayOption is ignored public var leftBarButton: UIBarButtonItem?

 /// provide custom bar button item that appears on the right (trailing) side of the
 /// navigation bar instead of system Done button.
 /// if you provide a custom button, you are responsible for dismissing the picker view yourself.
-/// if this button is provided, navBarButtonOption is ignored public var rightBarButton: UIBarButtonItem?
+/// if this button is provided, buttonDisplayOption is ignored public var rightBarButton: UIBarButtonItem?

 /// when provided, a header text is displayed that is pinned to the top